Charlotteis/notes/javacript/react/react.md

 - Everything in React, is a _component_
 - A reusable piece of a code
+- Single Responsibility Principle: each component should do one thing
+- If a component can simultaneous do things (show task, edit task) then we could feasibly split that into a container with two child components: i.e `TaskToggle` > `ShowTask`, `EditTaskatom`
 - Build your own tags that delimit the component
 - Separate component files
 - Each component can have `props`, `state` and `context`